-- PVRHS District Website;
+- PVRHS District Website

-- Your cable provider's Passaic Valley channel (PVTV);

 - Channels 5, 7, and 12.

 - RealTime Student/Parent Link app;

 - A district phone message sent to every phone number registered with the school.

 Please be sure you keep your information updated to remain in the information loop.
 Any changes to your information, please call the Guidance Office at 201-890-2520 to request a change in the parent portal.